tbosviel/react-native-masonry-list/README.md

 Take a look at [example folder](https://github.com/AppAndFlow/react-native-masonry-list/blob/master/example)

 ## TODO

-- Support measuring items automatically and get rid of `getHeightForItem`.

 - Implement onEndReached in a way that it isn't called multiple times.